bf2fc6cc711aee1a0c2a/kas-fleetshard/perf/README.md

 ```

 To run the instance profiling logic we have standardized on a 9 node m5.2xlarge cluster.

+If you see one of the clusters in an error state, check the console for the reason.
+If it is about too many S3 buckets, use scripts/purge_velero_backups.sh

 For the kafka osd cluster the number of nodes needed will depend on what settings are being tested as well.
 To test on m5.xlarge you need a 9 node cluster and settings that will fully dedicate a node to the broker.
 On m5.2xlarge you still need 9 nodes to test the fully dedicated broker per node.
 If you run instead with everything collated, then you only need a 6 node m5.2xlarge cluster.